SouthGreenPlatform/VcfHunter/tutorial_GeneticLinkage.md

 -   **DiploNoPhys_heatmap.png** a png file showing color code relative to the linkage coding.
 -   **DiploNoPhys.png** a png file marker linkage ordered along chromosomes as well as the marker segregation distortion calculated earlier.

 The following picture is the picture you should obtain.
 In this picture you can observe the marker linkage of marker ordered along chromosome 1, 2 and 3.
-As the ***-p n*** option as been passed, marker spacing equal between two contiguous markers.
+As the ***-p n*** option has been passed, marker spacing equal between two contiguous markers.
 Another way to say it is that marker spacing is not the physical one.
 Each dot represent the marker linkage intensity between two markers.
 A warm color represent a strong linkage, a cold one represent a weak linkage.
 The segregation distortion calculated earlier is represented on the graph at the right of the picture.
 ![](http://banana-genome-http.cirad.fr/image/DrawDotPlot1.png)

 We can also draw the marker linkage with physical distance.
 To do so, run the following command line: